lin380/coursebook/docs/03-understanding-data.md

 |01          |A        |was   |BEDZ |be          |
 |01          |A        |be    |BE   |be          |

 Again only words of the same grammatical category are returned.
-In this case the verb 'be' has many more derivative forms than 'investigate'.
+In this case the verb 'be' has many more inflectional forms than 'investigate'.

 <!-- - Match and extract -->